Wall Street rises on US-China trade optimism

 "Not only is Trump unlikely to seal a deal until the end of February but the rhetoric gets more abrasive the closer he gets to the deadline," he said.
 "There's a lot of political issues that are going to keep pressure on the market from now to the end of February."

-Of the S&P's 11 major sectors 9 were in positive territory with 8 showing gains of around 1 percent or more.
-The real estate sector was the biggest loser with a 1.4 percent drop while utilities followed with a 0.4 percent decline, showing a lack of appetite for defensive sectors.
+Of the S&P's 11 major sectors nine were in positive territory with eight showing gains of around one per cent or more.
+The real estate sector was the biggest loser with a 1.4 per cent drop while utilities followed with a 0.4 per cent decline, showing a lack of appetite for defensive sectors.

 After British Prime Minister Theresa May struggled to reach an exit deal this weak investors contemplated the possibility of a disorderly "no-deal" departure or another referendum.